Emergency measures in the wake of Covid-19:

 The Den Men’s Club (187 Brunswick St, Fortitude Valley), sex shop, cruise and sauna club cabins, slings, maze, slings and glory holes.

-Number 29 Cruise Club (29 McLachlan St), gay cruising venue, hot action on three levels, free high-speed internet, solarium, coffee lounge, theme rooms, cubicles, suckatorium, sling, glory holes, cruising areas, seven screens of videos, glory holes, outdoor smoking area.
-The Spunk'd men's adult store is in the same building.
+Number 29 Cruise Club (29 McLachlan St), gay cruising on three levels, free internet, solarium, coffee lounge, theme rooms, cubicles, suckatorium, sling, glory holes, cruising areas, seven screens of videos, glory holes, outdoor smoking area.
+Grunt Parties.
+The Spunk'd men's adult store.

-In Bowen Hills, Wet (22 Jeays St), biggest splash on Sundays, open daily from 11am, lockers, private cubicles, indoor and outdoor pools, steam, dry sauna, Jacuzzi, maze cruising, glory holes, sling, lounge, internet cafe.
+Wet (22 Jeays St, Bowen Hills), biggest splash on Sundays, open daily from 11am, lockers, private cubicles, indoor and outdoor pools, steam, dry sauna, Jacuzzi, maze cruising, glory holes, sling, lounge, internet cafe.

 Surfer's Paradise Bars